zcamak/images_to_psd_layers/README.md

 python launch.py /path/to/jpg/images
 ```

-Output PSD files will be created inside directory with provided path as outputX.psd.
+Output PSD files will be created in /path/to/jpg/imagesoutputX.psd.

 ## Note
 Due to limitation of file size in GIMP there might be created couple output files.